 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 100D and the Olympus OM-D E-M5 Mark II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon 100D and the Olympus E-M5 II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Canon 100D and the Olympus E-M5 II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is somewhat smaller (1 percent) than the Canon 100D.
 However, the E-M5 II is markedly heavier (15 percent) than the 100D.
 It is noteworthy in this context that the E-M5 II is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.